cloudfoundry/credhub/docs/README.md

     **Status**: Released in v1.1.0

-* **Authorization phase 1 - Secure Service Credentials**
+* **Authorization - Secure Service Credentials**

     The goal of this initiative is to enable authorization via ACLs to enable the secure service credential workflow.
-Additional information can be [found here.](authorization-phase1.md)
+Additional information can be [found here.](authorization-and-permissions.md)

     **Status**: Released in v1.1.0